Judith Elser Concerto Competition

 The 2019-2020 competition:

-The second biennial competition is open to any undergraduate or graduate student enrolled in a Maine college or university who submits application materials by March 1st, 2020.
-Application details (downloadable PDF)
+The second biennial competition was open to any undergraduate or graduate student enrolled in a Maine college or university who submitted application materials by March 1st, 2020.

 The first biennial competition:

 Five finalists competed in live auditions in May 2018 at the Gendron Franco Center in Lewiston.
 In alphabetical order, they are: Liam Butchart, Voice, Colby College; Yitong (Thomas) Deng, Piano, Colby College; Josie DiPhilippo, Piano, USM; Annah Gauthier, Piano,USM; Nathan Hackworth, Percussion, UM Orono.
 The winner and runner-up were:

 Nathan was guest soloist with the Midcoast Symphony Orchestra at our October 2018 concert series, and he received $1,000 from the Judith Elser Concerto Fund.

 The competition honors the memory of Judy Elser (1940-2015), a long-time music teacher who played cello in the MSO for many years, served on the Board, and left a generous bequest to the orchestra when she died.
 We are grateful for all she gave to the orchestra, and know that she would be thrilled to witness the personal growth and success her gift has made possible for our young entrants and winners.